rafidmorshedi/suss-website-redesign/pages/tojoin.md

 ## How to become a member or renew your membership

 ## Memberhips in 2020 - COVID circumstances
-We have a special membership arrangement for 2020 given the reduced caving activity and the imacts of lockdown.
-You may [**sign up for free**](https://docs.google.com/forms/d/e/1FAIpQLSclrdbJcKCCCRC_tKZJ5-1IUv9yAU3YiLEFr6VrwXBnRfqTeQ/viewform?usp=sf_link) and pay at your first trip!
+We have a special membership arrangement for 2020 given the reduced caving activity and the impacts of lockdown.
+You may [**sign up for free**](https://docs.google.com/forms/d/e/1FAIpQLSclrdbJcKCCCRC_tKZJ5-1IUv9yAU3YiLEFr6VrwXBnRfqTeQ/viewform?usp=sf_link) and pay on your first trip!

 ## Alternative sign up options
 ### Option 1: